argoproj/argo-cd/docs/faq.md

 # FAQ

-## Why has my `ComparisonError` and I can't delete it
+## I've deleted/corrupted my repo and can't delete my app.

-Comparison errors occur when Argo CD tries to create manifest by getting your app from the repo and running a tool.
-You can either:
+Argo CD can't delete an app if it cannot generate manifests.
+You need to either:

-* Reinstate of fix the repo.
+1. Reinstate/fix your repo.
-* Delete with `--cascade=false` and manually deleting the resources.
+1. Delete the app using `--cascade=false` and then manually deleting the resources.

 ## Why is my application still `OutOfSync` immediately after a successful Sync?